microsoft/VSExtensibility/New_Extensibility_Model/Samples/RustLanguageServerProvider/README.md

 This sample creates a Rust Language Server Provider extension that serves intellisense and tooltips when a rust file is opened in Visual Studio.

 ## Prerequisites
-This sample requires installing [Rust](https://www.rust-lang.org/tools/install)  and [rust-analyzer.exe](https://github.com/rust-lang/rust-analyzer) found under releases named "rust-analyzer-x86_64-pc-windows-msvc.zip"
+This sample requires installing [Rust](https://www.rust-lang.org/tools/install)  and copying [rust-analyzer.exe](https://github.com/rust-lang/rust-analyzer) found under releases named "rust-analyzer-x86_64-pc-windows-msvc.zip" into the project folder.

 ## Language Server Provider definition